IBM-Cloud/docs/services/vpn/vpn_onpremises.md

+---

+copyright:

+  years: 2015, 2016

+---

 {:new_window: target="_blank"}
 {:shortdesc: .shortdesc}
 {:screen:.screen}
 {:codeblock:.codeblock}

-# On-premises Configuration Examples
+# On-premises configuration examples
 {:#onpremises}
-*Last updated: 25 February 2016*
+*Last updated: 17 March 2016*

 Your on-premises VPN gateway connects with the {{site.data.keyword.vpn_short}} gateway.
-You may need to modify the configuration of the on-premises gateway that you are using.
+You might need to modify the configuration of the on-premises gateway that you are using.
 {:shortdesc}

 * [Configuring IBM VPN with strongSwan](vpn_onpremises.html#strongswan)